gtpWebDev/template-web-app/README.md

 # template-web-app

-A template appropriate for publishing an web application, with a step-by-step guide of how it has been built
+A template appropriate for publishing a web application, with a step-by-step guide of how it has been built

 ## Using the template